Austin Building, first floor

-Stephen F. Austin State University Office of Student Financial Assistance is committed to helping students meet their financial needs.
+Stephen F. Austin State University’s Office of Financial Aid and Scholarships is committed to helping students meet their financial needs.
 SFA provides students traditional financial assistance in the form of grants, work-study and student loans.
 SFA participates in several state and federal financial aid programs.
-To be considered for these funds, an applicant must complete a Free Application for Federal Student Aid online at fafsa.ed.gov.
-Undocumented students may apply for aid using the Texas Application for State Financial Aid, which can be located on our website.
-For priority consideration, applications should be received by the Office of Student Financial Assistance by Jan.
+To be considered for these funds, an applicant must complete a Free Application for Federal Student Aid online at studentaid.gov.
+Undocumented students may apply for financial aid using the Texas Application for State Financial Aid.
+For more information on the TASFA, visit sfasu.edu/faid.
+For priority consideration, applications should be received by the Office of Financial Aid and Scholarships by Jan.
 15 each year; however, applications received after this date will be accepted and processed.
 Once the information is received, students will be evaluated for all available aid programs.
-Students must meet all eligibility requirements, including satisfactory academic progress to receive financial assistance.
+Students must meet all eligibility requirements, including satisfactory academic progress, to receive financial assistance.
 Assistance is available for part-time as well as full-time students.
 Undergraduate students must be enrolled in at least six credit hours to qualify for all aid programs.
 For specific student requirements and information regarding the application process, visit sfasu.edu/faid.

-Students are alphabetically assigned to a specific financial aid counselor who will help with the application process and answer questions.
-Students can communicate with their financial aid counselor via phone or email.
-Students also may schedule an individual appointment as needed.
+Students are alphabetically assigned a specific counselor who will help with the application process and answer questions.
+Students can communicate with their financial aid counselor via phone, email or in-person appointments.

 SFA Purple Promise

-The administration has developed a program to cover the full cost of tuition and fees for four years for students whose family income is $30,000 or less.
-The SFA Purple Promise program will be available to all students whose families fall into this financial category and are admitted to the university and complete all financial aid requirements by June 1.
-Students must maintain specified academic standards and complete a minimum of 30 credit hours per academic year (fall, spring and summer terms combined).
+SFA has developed a program that pays the remaining balance for tuition and regular fees (for up to 15 semester credit hours) that are not covered by other grants, scholarships, exemptions, benefits or waivers.
+This program is for first-time students whose combined family adjusted gross income is $80,000 or less.
+Students must be admitted to the university and complete all financial aid requirements by June 1.
+Students must maintain specified academic standards and complete a minimum of 30 credit hours per academic year.
+For additional criteria or more information, visit sfasu.edu/faid.

-Dropping courses may result in a reduction of financial aid funds for the current term.
+Dropping courses also may result in a reduction of financial aid funds.
 In addition to a reduction in aid, dropping courses also can affect the student’s ability to make satisfactory academic progress.
-For information concerning Policy 6.16, Satisfactory Academic Progress for Financial Aid Recipients, students should contact their financial aid counselor or visit sfasu.edu/faid.
+For information concerning HOP policy 04-115 visit our Satisfactory Academic Progress page.

-Students who withdraw from the university or receive all QFs or any combination of QFs and Ws will be subject to a return of financial aid for the semester in which aid was received.
-(Please see the Return of Funds by Financial Aid Recipients section of the bulletin.)
+Students who withdraw from the university or receive all QFs or any combination of QFs and Ws will be subject to a return of federal aid for the semester in which aid was received.
+(Please see the Return of Funds section below.)